ceari/edacc_web/README.rst

 Description
 -----------

-This project accompanies the EDACC Java Swing application and provides a simple way to publish experiment information and results on the web that can be accessed using a web browser.
+This project provides a simple way to publish experiment information and results on the web that can be accessed using a web browser.

-It features the same graphical analysis options as the Java application using the language R to draw various graphs and lets users see the solver configurations and instances used in an experiment aswell as the individual jobs that were run.
+It features graphical and statistical analysis options, using the language R to draw various graphs and lets users see the solver configurations and instances used in an experiment as well as the individual jobs that were run.

 Additionally, you can set up an EDACC database to run a solver competition, where users can register and submit solvers using the web frontend.